Unlocking Knowledge: A 4‑Question Quiz on Non‑Communicable and Chronic Diseases

 5. The Importance of Mental Health

 Chronic stress, depression, and anxiety are not just consequences of chronic illness—they are also contributing factors.
-Day to day, persistent activation of the hypothalamic-pituitary-adrenal (HPA) axis elevates cortisol levels, promoting systemic inflammation and impairing immune function.
+Plus, persistent activation of the hypothalamic-pituitary-adrenal (HPA) axis elevates cortisol levels, promoting systemic inflammation and impairing immune function.
 Integrating mental health support into chronic disease management—through mindfulness programs, cognitive-behavioral therapy, or stress reduction techniques—is increasingly recognized as essential.

 6. Community and Social Support

 Health is profoundly shaped by environment and social context.
-Day to day, access to safe green spaces, nutritious food, and quality healthcare varies widely across communities.
-Community-based programs—such as group exercise classes, smoking cessation circles, or nutrition education—take advantage of peer influence and social accountability to drive lasting behavior change.
+Access to safe green spaces, nutritious food, and quality healthcare varies widely across communities.
+Community-based programs—such as group exercise classes, smoking cessation circles, or nutrition education—apply peer influence and social accountability to drive lasting behavior change.

 Conclusion